vittalpai/fetch-crdb-deployment/README.md

 5. Follow the prompts to enter the base URL along with User crederntials.

-6. Generates the CRDB Deployment info in `crdb_details.json`
+6. The script generates and saves the CRDB deployment information into `crdb_details.json`.